pyca/cryptography/docs/installation.rst

 .. note::

-    If you are on RHEL/CentOS/Fedora/Debian/Ubuntu or another distribution derived from the preceding list, then you should **upgrade pip** and attempt to install ``cryptography`` again before following the instructions to compile it below.
-These platforms will receive a binary wheel and require no compiler if you have an updated ``pip``!
+    You should **upgrade pip** and attempt to install ``cryptography`` again before following the instructions to compile it below.
+Most Linux platforms will receive a binary wheel and require no compiler if you have an updated ``pip``!

 ``cryptography`` ships ``manylinux`` wheels (as of 2.0) so all dependencies are included.
 For users on **pip 19.3** or above running on a ``manylinux2014``